CodeScop/Oge-Mai-Field-Guide/hunts02.md

 ## Season 2 Quests - Strengthening Sideline

 The first Season of the hunt had the Proving Your... questline; this seems to be the equivalent for S2.
-Waiting to see if this ends with an awesome wardrobe reward, too!
+This one is 5 quests long, despite what the various numbers in between say.

 ### Strengthening Your Loyalty